*Definitions are given in relation to map turtles. There may be other meanings for these words.*

 S

 Spring-fed river – a type of river fed by one or many spring heads or an aquifer.
-The water is usually relatively clear and water temperature does not fluctuate as much as other rivers due to the release of spring water at a constant temperature.
+The water is usually relatively clear and water temperature does not fluctuate as much as in other rivers due to the release of spring water at a constant temperature.

 Sympatric – occurring within the same geographical area such as G. flavimaculata is sympatric with G. gibbonsi in the Pascagoula River.